minelminel/palm-tree/README.md

 yum clean all
 ```

 [2] Copy our virtualhost configuration to a location monitored by HTTPD.
 A sample file is shown below, as well as the location which we should move it to.
 Note that we assume the presence of our wsgi file in the top-level of our repo, and that the file uses the name `app.wsgi`.
 The wsgi file is nothing more than a Python script that provides an entrypoint to our application, and uses the `.wsgi` extension only as a convention.
-A sample `wsgi.app` file is shown in the coming sections.
+A sample `app.wsgi` file is shown in step 8.
 ```
 # wsgi log level verbose: info
 LogLevel warn